Main Bedroom Flooring

 The best choice for your bedroom floor depends on your decorating style, budget, and even the climate where you live.

-The type of floor you choose for your master bedroom will go a long way toward setting the look and mood in your personal retreat.
+The type of floor you choose for your main bedroom will go a long way toward setting the look and mood in your personal retreat.
 Choices include wall-to-wall carpeting, hardwood flooring, tile — even concrete.
 The best choice for your bedroom will depend on the look you want, the size and layout of your bedroom, the climate where you live and your budget.

 The biggest dilemma often faced when choosing a floor for your bedroom occurs when partners disagree on what type of floor should be installed.
 In these cases, deciding on the best type of floor should be a team effort.
 If you love the idea of hardwood floors but your partner wants the warmth of carpet, you can both have your way.
 Compromise by laying down an area rug in either a solid color or a beautiful pattern that complements your walls, bed linens and window treatments.
 The rug can show just a bit of your wood floor around the perimeter (or more, if you like).

 Hardwood floors are a popular choice for main bedrooms.
 Wood adds both beauty and value to any bedroom, and it can be used throughout the main bedroom suite, including the bathroom.
 In addition to classic oak, many homeowners are now choosing bamboo and eucalyptus for their durability, sustainability and affordability.
 If luxury is what you're after, consider a Brazilian koa wood floor.
 It's extremely durable as well as beautiful, but it's one of the priciest woods available.